ignatowicz-alicja/AI-Powered-Mobile-App-for-Cataract-Detection/README.md

-# AI-Powered Mobile App for Cataract Detection
+# AI-Powered Mobile App for Nuclear Cataract Detection

 This Android mobile application is part of the research described in the accompanying scientific article.